ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 };
 ```

-Above code behind the scene look something like below code:
+The code above behind the scene look something like below code:

 ```javascript
 var foo = undefined;